mpv-player/mpv/DOCS/man/options.rst

     If ``video`` is selected, the behavior is similar to ``yes``, but subs are drawn at the video's native resolution, and scaled along with the video.

+    .. note:: ``--vo=gpu-next`` with ``--blend-subtitles=video`` will
+              correctly follow ``--video-rotate`` if rotated in 90-degree steps.

+    .. warning:: With ``--vo=gpu-next``, the ``--blend-subtitles=video`` mode
+                 blends the subtitles after scaling the video, similar to ``--blend-subtitles=yes``.
+The difference is that the subtitles are rendered at the video's native resolution and then scaled separately to blend with the video.
+This is useful for performance reasons, as it allows subtitles to be rendered at a lower resolution, but it does not have the same effect as hardsubbing, which would require blending before scaling.
+This may change in the future.

     .. warning:: This changes the way subtitle colors are handled.
 Normally, subtitle colors are assumed to be in sRGB and color managed as such.
 Enabling this makes them treated as being in the video's